Kaiwinta/Typing-test/README.md

 Menu :
     The creator
-    The tittle of the project
+    The title of the project
     The access to the second page

 Second Page:
     A text Generator
     Saving the result into a .txt files

+The savong actually dont works but it will come soon